Dog tied to fire hydrant with note, backpack in Wisconsin - NewsBreak

 Humane Society officials said that Baby Girl is still in the care of staff and is receiving lots of TLC.
 The dog is currently on stray hold and the Humane Society is tracking down any leads on who the owners are.

-The Humane Society wanted to remind people it will never turn away an animal in need, and people can surrender anonymously.
+The Humane Society wanted to remind people it will never turn away an animal in need, and people can surrender anonymously.‘Need to find out’: UFO sightings soaring over Ohio

 We regularly work to make sure that surrender fees are not a barrier to those needing to rehome their pet, and although we request a surrender appointment be made in advance, we do take in emergency surrenders if necessary.
 It’s important to us that the community knows we are a supportive, welcoming resource for those in need.Wisconsin Humane Society